FAQs

 What is a BPD Favorite Person and How Do I Deal with Being One?

-BPD favorite person relationships are, quite often, unhealthy & codependent and may not be constructive to growth & healing.
+BPD favorite person relationships are often unhealthy due to their codependent nature.
+These types of relationships may not be constructive to growth & healing.
 If you’re a favorite person (“BPD FP”), encourage your loved one’s independence, maintain boundaries and be a supportive advocate for their recovery & BPD.
-You can read an extensive guide on the favorite person relationship here.
+Read our extensive Guide on Favorite Person Relationships for more information.

 Is it Possible to Have a Healthy Relationship with Someone who has BPD?